Community Partner Spotlight: Ramoth House and Each One, Teach One

 Kate is passionate about supporting and enabling communities to connect, make an impact, and thrive through the development of strong, trusting partnerships.
 Through her work, Kate turns commitments into action and works to bring Kindred’s purpose to life.

-Search Charitable Fund Spotlight: The Family Central
+Search Charitable Fund Recipient Spotlight: The Family Central